 Here at Harlequin’s Gardens, we believe education is one of our most important products.
 Everyone knows how difficult it is to imagine what a mature plant is going to look like from seeing it in a small container, or even from a photo.
 Besides, we are continually testing plants to see if they are well-adapted to our difficult dry and windy North Boulder location.
 Usually, if a plant will grow and prosper for us, we know it will probably do well for most of you.
 Because we have been under water restrictions since 1985, you can trust that if we have it growing in the ground, it is very drought tolerant and it will succeed in your xeriscapes.
 These demo gardens are expensive for us and if you would like to contribute to their development, see the discussion under “Membership”.
 Every year we offer free tours of some of our display gardens.
-Check our Classes and Events calendar for dates and times (click on Classes in the menu to the left).
+Check our Classes and Events calendar for dates and times.

 The Xeriscape Rock Garden has been in existence since 1985.
 It is watered 5 times a year: May, June, twice in July, and once again in August.
 We rejuvenate it periodically with fresh compost, and are continually adding new plants.